latentspace.

 Implementation of loss functions

-As I mentioned in the Introduction, to implement the loss functions above for the forward propagation I used Shapely and Pytorch as below.
-Total loss is defined as a weighted sum of the above losses, and then using it, the Voronoi diagram generates a floor plan. \[ \,\\ \begin{align*} \mathcal{S}^{*} &= \arg \min_{\mathcal{S}} \mathcal{L}(\mathcal{S}, \mathcal{V}(\mathcal{S})) \\ \mathcal{L} &= \mathcal{L}_{\text{wall}} + \mathcal{L}_{\text{area}} + \mathcal{L}_{\text{fix}} + \mathcal{L}_{\text{topo}} + \mathcal{L}_{\text{Lloyd}} \end{align*} \,\\ \]
+As mentioned in the Introduction, the loss functions above are implemented for forward propagation using Shapely and Pytorch, as shown below.
+The total loss is defined as a weighted sum of the individual losses, and this loss is used to update the Voronoi sites and generate the floor plan. \[ \,\\ \begin{align*} \mathcal{S}^{*} &= \arg \min_{\mathcal{S}} \mathcal{L}(\mathcal{S}, \mathcal{V}(\mathcal{S})) \\ \mathcal{L} &= \mathcal{L}_{\text{wall}} + \mathcal{L}_{\text{area}} + \mathcal{L}_{\text{fix}} + \mathcal{L}_{\text{topo}} + \mathcal{L}_{\text{Lloyd}} \end{align*} \,\\ \]

 class FloorPlanLoss(torch.autograd.Function):